State Backend Configuration for CDKTF

 assert "dynamodb_table" in config

 Implement pytest fixtures with unittest.mock to isolate backend calls during unit testing.
-Enforce terraform state rm safeguards and automated backup policies before destructive operations.
+Enforce state backup policies before destructive operations.

 Common Mistakes